OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 Throughout this tutorial, we will use the SHA-256 hash method whenever we need to generate a hash value.
-But showing 64 characters in the visualizations is unwieldy.
+But showing 64 hexidecimal characters in the visualizations is unwieldy.
 So, we will only show the first 16 characters, like this.
-Try copy-and-pasting whatever you typed above for the full hash conversion into the box below.
+Try copy-and-pasting whatever you last typed in the widget above (that shows the full hash conversion) into the box below.

 .. _SmallerHashExample: